-Another exercise, for women, is to find some quiet time for oneself and explore what the vagina really is.
+Another exercise, for women, is to find some quiet time for themselves and explore what the vagina really is.
 What are these pleasure points that are stimulated?
-What on earth is the labia?
+What on earth are the labia?
 The clitoris?

 Did you know the clitoris is the only organ in the human body that exists solely for pleasure?
 It has around 8000 nerve endings which further spread to 15,000 other nerves in the whole pelvic region!
 If this isn’t a boon from the Gods, what is 🙂

 So many things.
 So many things left unexplored.
 So many things left unsaid by the most intimate part of ourselves simply because we were taught that to give it attention was to commit a wrong.

 Because if I were to drop all barriers, patterns, conditioning, and the voices in my head telling me even now that to express all of this is plain wrong, here’s what I would actually write about sex:

 The break in my voice when my partner touched exactly the right spot?
 It was the first time I experienced the silence of the mind.

 The mingling of our heavy breathing as he looked into my eyes while we moved together?
 It was my first understanding of why there is no duplicate to the human experience.
 There can never be.

 The first time I took the lead and led us through this divine play?
 I felt the power of the Feminine course through me.

 The day I finally touched myself?
 Confidence surged through me like never before.
 Because I’d finally done it.
 I finally owned my body.